MUHAMMAD-TALHA-TARIQ/QR-Code-Generator/README.md

 # QR-Code-Generator
-Desktop Application based on python, that is used to create QR-Code of using `String, Integer and text`.
+Desktop Application based on python, that is used to create QR-Code from `text` input.
 Moreover user can input `Background & Foreground ` Color for the QR-code to allow customization functionality.
 User can also set `.png` filename to save the QR-code as image.

 Requirements : `Python`  `PIL`  `tk`  `qrcode`